pfothergill/openloop-coding-challenge/README.md

-# Getting Started with Create React App
+# Openloop Coding Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is apart of the Openloop Coding Challenge (http://openloop-coding-challenge.s3-website.us-east-2.amazonaws.com)

 ## Available Scripts